ssokolova/copilot-testing/labs.md

 # Create a set of 10 unit tests for the code above
 ```

 9. In this case, Copilot will usually generate a more explicit set of tests wrapped in a testing function.
-An example is shown next.
+An example is shown next.You can delete them after looking at them since we already have other tests.

 ![test by comment](./images/ct14.png?raw=true "test by comment")